About

 Married to an Alien?

-It is natural to be attracted to people whose strengths and qualities differ from yours.
-Recognizing at some level that these are undeveloped aspects in yourself, you are drawn to become more whole.
+It’s natural to be attracted to someone whose strengths and qualities differ from your own.
+On some level, you recognize that these are undeveloped aspects of yourself — and you’re drawn to become more whole.

 It doesn’t have to be that hard.